sergiofgonzalez/spark-java-examples/chapter04-spark-api-in-depth/011-accumulables/README.md

 011-accumulables
 ================

+**Note**
+This approach is unnecessary complex.
+Use the code from e05-accumulables-sandbox instead.

 # Application Specs
 Create a custom accumulable to calculate the mean of the elements of an RDD of integers.
 The accumulable is a Tuple2 that contains the count of elements in its first element and the sum as its second element.